Are you arriving in Colombia and doing the Comuna 13 Medellín tour?

 - Should I be here without a guide?

-Locals told me that this was must see place in Medellin, especially if you want to ogle ay some of the city’s most intricate street art and capture photos of the colorful streets and unique murals, which I definitely did.
+Locals told me that this was must see place in Medellín, especially if you want to ogle ay some of the city’s most intricate street art and capture photos of the colourful streets and unique murals, which I definitely did.

 Why Visit Comuna 13?

-I talk a lot about travel safety, so for me to recommend people to walk into a dangerous neighborhood is not something I normally would do.
+I talk a lot about travel safety, so for me to recommend people to walk into a dangerous neighbourhood is not something I normally would do.

 In this instance, I want to share my personal experience of visiting Comuna 13.
 Normally, when traveling in South America, I’d suggest joining a tour.